aijwenai/visual_diff_detection/README.md

 ## Getting Started

 To get the application running locally, follow the instructions in the `backend/README.md` and `frontend/README.md` files.
+Feel free to use the curated images in /res to kick off!
 ## Project Structure

 - `backend/`: The FastAPI application that handles image processing and comparison.